Arc-transitive bicirculants: Prime and small valency arc-transitive bicirculants

 Note that, for the graphs in Theorem \ref{bicirculant-reduction-th2}, $\K_{n[2]}$ has valency $2(n-1)$ which is not a prime; $\Cay(q,e)$ ($q$ a prime) has even valency $e$; $B'(\PG(n,q))$ has valency $q^n$; $\Ha(2,4)$, $B'(H(11))$ and the complement of the Petersen graph have valency 6; and the complement of the Clebsch graph has valency 10.
-Thus $\Gamma_N$ is as claimed. \end{proof}
+Thus $\Gamma_N$ is as claimed.
+Moreover, since all graphs listed in (a)-(e) are themselves arc-transitive prime valency bicirculants by Lemma \ref{basiccirc-3}, examples trivially exist for all these listed graphs. \end{proof}

 For the class of arc-transitive bicirculants of valency 3 or 5 that are Cayley graphs of dihedral groups we obtain the following lemma by using \cite{AHK-2015} and \cite{MP-2000}.

 \begin{lemma} Let $n\geqslant 11$ and $k= 3$ or $5$.
 Let $\Gamma_{n,k}=\Cay(D_{2n},\{b,ba,ba^{r+1},\ldots,ba^{r^{k-2}+\cdots+r+1}\})$, where $D_{2n}=\langle a,b|a^n=b^2= (ba)^2=1 \rangle$, and $r \in \mathbb{Z}_n^*$ such that $r^{k-1}+\cdots+r^2+r+1 \equiv 0 \pmod n$.
 Then $\Gamma_{n,k}$ is a bipartite arc-transitive graph and the following hold.